-A special feature of our shareholder structure is the core shareholder syndicate consisting of Cera, KBC Ancora, MRBB and the other core shareholders, which together held roughly 41% of our shares at the end of 2022.
-These shareholders act in concert, thereby ensuring shareholder stability in our group.
+A special feature of our shareholder structure is the core shareholder syndicate consisting of Cera, KBC Ancora, MRBB and the other core shareholders, which together held roughly 41% of our shares at the end of 2023.
+These shareholders act in concert, thereby ensuring shareholder stability in our Group.

-Our strengths Unique bank-insurance model and innovative, data- driven digital strategy, which enables us to respond immediately to our clients' needs Strong commercial banking and insurance franchises in all our business units Successful track record of underlying business results Solid capital position and strong liquidity Firmly embedded in the local economies of our core countries Strong focus on sustainability.
-Ambitious climate targets that we also use to guide our clients towards a more sustainable future Our challenges A macroeconomic environment characterised by impacts geopolitical challenges, higher interest rates, high inflation and population ageing Impact of climate change on our and our clients' operations, and vice versa, and the use of opportunities related to the transition to a greener economy Stricter regulation in areas like client protection, solvency and the environment Changing client behaviour, competition and new players in the market New technologies and cyber crime
+Our scienguis Unique bank-insurance model and innovative, data- driven digital strategy, which enables us to respond immediately to our clients' needs Strong commercial banking and insurance franchises in all our business units Successful track record of underlying business results Solid capital position and strong liquidity Firmly embedded in the local economies of our core countries Strong focus on sustainability.
+Ambitious climate targets that we also use to guide our clients towards a more sustainable future Our challenges A macroeconomic environment characterised by impacts of geopolitical challenges and a changed interest-rate environment.
+Impact of climate change on our and our clients' operations, and the use of opportunities related to the transition to a greener economy Stricter regulation in areas like client protection, solvency and the environment Changing client behaviour, competition and new players in the market New technologies and cyber crime